sinclairzx81/typebox/design/website/docs/schema/overview.md

 ## Overview

-TypeBox includes a JSON Schema compiler designed for high-performance JIT validation.
-It also provides automatic fallback to dynamic interpreted checking for JIT restrictive environments such as Cloudflare Workers.
-The compiler is designed to be a lightweight, spec compliant alternative to Ajv for high-throughput applications based on the JSON Schema standard.
+TypeBox includes a high-performance JSON Schema compiler supporting drafts 3 to 2020-12.
+It is written to be a lightweight alternative to Ajv with improved compilation and validation performance, and automatic fallback to dynamic checking in JIT-restricted environments such as Cloudflare Workers.

 ### Example